Ever wish you could include a book’s author in your book club discussions? Now you can!

 - You will receive an email with a Zoom link close to the event.

-We encourage you to support your local independent bookstores, who will be happy to order these books for you.
+We encourage you to support your local independent bookstores, who may have these books in stock or would be happy to order them for you.

 Danielle Sosin – The Long-Shining Waters